Pauline

 que le public, ce que les critiques, ce que

-this, am less than the least among
+this, am less than the least

 them.
 But